 You can contact the LEAR of your own organisation(s) on the My Organisations page under My Area (after logging in with your EU Login account), by clicking the same (Contact Organisation) action button available for each organisation to which your EU login account is linked.

-Once validated by the Commission, the LEAR is the person who:
+Once validated, the LEAR is the person who:

 - ensures that the validated information is up-to-date

 - provides updated information and supply relevant documents about your organisation

 - can view and download all documents related to your organisation's legal and financial data